Skip to main content

 • Do not use dynamic build names as Test Observability maps historical runs of a test case in the context of the build name, and dynamic build names can lead to incomplete or inaccurate historical run stats.

 • Limit the characters in your buildName to alphabets, digits, _, :, and -.
-Any other character will be replaced by a space.
+Test Observability replaces any other character with a space.

 What happens if you pass dynamic build names every day?